 - Points for downloading the mobile app.

-- Point for adding items to their wish list,
+- Points for adding items to wish lists,

 - Points for submitting reviews.